shaniber/recipes/content/dessert/banana-bread.md

 ## Directions
 Preheat oven to 350 degrees F.

-Cream the sugar with the butter / applesauce, then add the remaining wet ingredients.
+Cream the sugar with the butter / applesauce, then add the remaining wet ingredients, including the mashed bananas.

 Mix together the dry ingredients.
 Add the wet mixture, then beat with a spoon until smooth.

 Pour in to loaf pans or muffin tins.
 Bake for about 1 hour (50 minutes for muffins), or until a tester comes out clean.
 Let stand for ten minutes, then turn out on to a rack to cool.

 ## Yield
 Two loaves.